 One way to turn that discomfort on its head is to realize that the compliment has more to do with the person giving it than with you.
 When someone is complimenting you, they are not asking if you agree.
 So don’t rob them of that moment.

-Take advantage of that time before breakfast when the chaos of the day has yet to set in.
+Take advantage of that time before breakfast when the day’s chaos has yet to set in.
 For most people, waking up early is a learned practice.

-Putting your alarm clock right next to your pillow is bound to result in you hitting snooze from a dazed state.
+Putting your alarm clock next to your pillow will result in you hitting snooze from a dazed state.
 You can’t be expected to make smart choices while you’re still dreaming.
 In addition, waking up early needs to become a pleasant experience.
-So if the thought of going straight from your warm bed to a shower or treadmill seems abrupt, then don’t do it.
+So, if going straight from your warm bed to a shower or treadmill seems abrupt, then don’t do it.
 Instead, move from your bed to the cozy corner chair in your living room and read for a bit with a mug of coffee.
-What you do early on doesn’t matter, what matters is that you use the time in productive ways.
+What you do early on doesn’t matter.
+What matters is that you use the time in productive ways.

 This one stings sometimes, but it’s important.
-Learning to hear criticism without turning your back to it can be one of the most fortifying achievements of your career.
+Learning to hear criticism without turning your back on it can be one of the most fortifying achievements of your career.

-Sometimes, even with the best intentions, taking feedback well can be a struggle.
+Sometimes, taking feedback well can be difficult even with the best intentions.
 Your impulse will be to protect yourself; to get defensive, or stop listening.
 So, be conscious of it.
 Much like accepting a compliment, take a breath when you realize critical feedback is coming your way.
 Listen to it all without interruption.
 Write down what you can.
 Then, ask questions to make sure you’re interpreting it right.

 Find your reason.
 Maybe you want to lose weight.
 Maybe it helps you think more clearly.
 Maybe you have high blood pressure.
 The reasons don’t matter.
 Just find the one that feels authentic for you and use it.

 Make the time.
 Treat exercise like you treat brushing your teeth.
 It’s just something you do; a non-negotiable daily ritual.